 If there are any changes to be made regarding information on your application, please get in touch with the DOH within 10 working days to report the alterations.

-At present, only Hawaiian residents can apply for a 329 card and legally purchase medical marijuana in the state, but that is all set to change in 2019.
 To join the program, out-of-state medical cannabis users will need to apply online and pay $49.50 for a temporary MMJ card which will last you 60 days.

 Full details have yet to be released, but it is also likely that the DOH will only allow out-of-state patients to purchase weed from dispensaries on Maui, Kauai, and Oahu.
 In other U.S. states, there are ‘reciprocity’ programs where out-of-state MMJ cardholders can use the card from their home state to buy weed in another state.
 This won’t be the case in Hawaii as out-of-state users must apply for the new special card.